-At Indigo Vision Center, Dr. Owen C. Johnson and our entire Georgetown optometry team are committed to providing advanced vision care in a professional and comfortable environment.
-As an optometrist in Georgetown, our primary eye care service includes a complete eye exam that analyzes eye health and vision function.
-In addition to eye exams and vision testing, Dr. Johnson and our team of optometry professionals provide testing for glaucoma, cataracts and macular degeneration.
-Our Georgetown optometrist also offers glasses, contact lenses, and pre- and post-operative care.
+At Indigo Vision Center, Our Doctors and our entire Indigo Vision Center eye care professionals are committed to providing advanced vision care in a professional and comfortable environment.
+As an optometrist in Indigo Vision Center, our primary eye care service includes a complete eye exam that analyzes eye health and vision function.
+In addition to eye exams and vision testing, Our Doctors and our eye care professionals provide testing for glaucoma, cataracts and macular degeneration.
+Our Indigo Vision Center optometrist also offers glasses, contact lenses, and pre- and post-operative care.

-Dr. Johnson and the Indigo Vision Center team take even routine eye exams very seriously.
-During a yearly or bi-yearly examination, our Georgetown patients will receive a patient history review, a series of vision and eye tests, assessments of eye focusing and movement, and an eye health evaluation.
+Our Doctors and the Indigo Vision Center team take even routine eye exams very seriously.
+During a yearly or bi-yearly examination, our Indigo Vision Center patients will receive a patient history review, a series of vision and eye tests, assessments of eye focusing and movement, and an eye health evaluation.
 Our optometrist will discuss any additional testing that may be required to diagnose an eye disease or condition.
-Call us a today at (843) 546-2244 to schedule an appointment.
+Call us today at (843) 546-2244 to schedule an appointment.

 Not sure that glasses are for you?
-Ask our Georgetown staff about contact lenses.
+Ask our Indigo Vision Center staff about contact lenses.
 Advances in the field of optometry have produced a variety of different types of contact lenses with a range of benefits.
 Rigid gas-permeable (RGP), daily-wear soft, extended-wear, extended-wear disposable, and planned replacement are the various types of contact lens options available today.
-Our Georgetown optometrist will discuss the various options with you to determine which type will best fit your needs and lifestyle.
+Our Indigo Vision Center optometrist will discuss the various options with you to determine which type will best fit your needs and lifestyle.
 Schedule your examination today by calling (843) 546-2244.
 They are many advantages to consider when determining if contact lenses are right for you and our knowledgeable staff is here to answer any questions.